Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Abstract

 \section{Abstract}

-Let $k$ be a division ring and let $G$ be either a torsion-free virtually compact special group or a torsion-free $3$-manifold group.
+Let $k$ be a division ring and let $G$ be either a torsion-free virtually compact special group or a finitely generated torsion-free $3$-manifold group.
 We embed the group algebra $kG$ in a division ring and prove that the embedding is Hughes-free whenever $G$ is locally indicable.
-In particular, we prove that Kaplansky's zerodivisor conjecture holds for all group algebras of torsion-free $3$-manifold groups.
+In particular, we prove that Kaplansky's Zero Divisor Conjecture holds for all group algebras of torsion-free $3$-manifold groups.
 The embedding is also used to confirm a conjecture of Kielak and Linton.
-Thanks to the work of Jaikin-Zapirain, another consequence of the embedding is that $kG$ is coherent whenever $G$ is a virtually compact special one-relator group.
+Thanks to the work of Jaikin-Zapirain and Linton, another consequence of the embedding is that $kG$ is coherent whenever $G$ is a virtually compact special one-relator group.

 If $G$ is a torsion-free one-relator group, let $\overline{kG}$ be the division ring containing $kG$ constructed by Lewin and Lewin.
 We prove that $\overline{kG}$ is Hughes-free whenever a Hughes-free $kG$-division ring exists.
-This is always the case when $k$ is of characteristic zero; in positive characteristic, our previous result implies this happens when $G$ is virtually compact special.
+This is always the case when $k$ is of characteristic zero; in positive characteristic, our previous result implies that this happens when $G$ is virtually compact special.